Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 Some examples of things a unit test might test include functions, individual Snakemake rules, a process in Nextflow, or a cell in a Jupyter notebook.
 * **Integration tests**: Integration tests check that various pieces of the software work together as expected.
 Some examples of things an integration test might test include a set of Snakemake rule or Nextflow processes or the execution of an entire Jupyter notebook.
 * **Regression tests**: Regression tests defend against new bugs, or regressions, which might appear due to new software and updates.
-Regression tests can also refer to test for decreases in performance (run time, memory usage, etc.) or in the qualit of some output (the resolution of a rendered graph, accuracy of a set of predictions, etc.).
+Regression tests can also refer to tests for decreases in performance (run time, memory usage, etc.) or in the quality of some output (the resolution of a rendered graph, accuracy of a set of predictions, etc.).

 While each of these types of tests has a different definition, in practice there isn't always a firm delineation between each type.